Central African Republic

 BACKGROUND:

-During December 2020 a loose alliance of predatory armed groups, known as the Coalition of Patriots for Change (CPC), launched a violent offensive against the government of the Central African Republic (CAR), marking a shift in the crisis.
+Civilians in the Central African Republic (CAR) continue be caught in the middle of fighting after the Coalition of Patriots for Change (CPC), a loose alliance of predatory armed groups, launched an offensive against the government in late 2020, collapsing a 2019 peace deal that formally ended more than five years of armed conflict.
 Major towns were occupied by the CPC, which included some of CAR’s strongest rebel groups.
-The Central African Armed Forces (FACA) – working closely with Russian security partners, including mercenary fighters from the Wagner Group (now Africa Corps) – responded with counteroffensives, forcing armed groups to withdraw from provincial towns for the first time in at least a decade and further into remote areas.
+The Central African Armed Forces (FACA) – working closely with Russian security partners, including mercenary fighters from the Wagner Group (now Africa Corps) – responded with counteroffensives, forcing armed groups to withdraw from provincial towns for the first time in at least a decade.

 Since then, the CPC – although weakened and internally divided – and other armed groups have perpetrated regular violent attacks, with civilian populations in the northwest, east and south bearing the brunt.
-Armed groups are committing International Humanitarian Law (IHL) violations, including killing and abducting civilians, the forcible recruitment of children and attacks on civilian infrastructure, humanitarian workers and the UN peacekeeping mission (MINUSCA).
+The groups are committing violations of International Humanitarian Law (IHL), including killing and abducting civilians, the forcible recruitment of children and attacks on civilian infrastructure, humanitarian workers and the UN peacekeeping mission (MINUSCA).
 The Office of the UN High Commissioner for Human Rights (OHCHR) reported that two CPC-affiliated armed groups, including the Union for Peace in CAR (UPC), have perpetrated systematic and widespread conflict-related sexual violence, including rape, gang rape and sexual slavery.
-CPC-aligned armed groups in particular have increasingly utilized guerrilla tactics, including explosive ordnance and kidnappings, oftentimes ambushing FACA and isolating civilians in rural communities.
+CPC-aligned armed groups have increasingly utilized guerrilla tactics, including explosive ordnance and kidnappings, oftentimes ambushing FACA and isolating civilians in rural communities.
 Some armed groups frequently use or lay landmines and explosive ordnance, resulting in civilian harm and hindering aid delivery in the northwest.
+In 2024 children constituted 40 percent of the civilian victims from mines and explosive devices.

 The UN has also documented abuses and violations by FACA and mercenaries that may amount to war crimes, including summary executions, arbitrary killings, torture, rape and enforced disappearances.
-According to the Armed Conflict Location & Event Data Project, Russian mercenaries have reportedly killed over 900 civilians since December 2020.
-Ethnic and religious minorities have been disproportionately targeted – including attacks, ill-treatment, illegal arrests and detentions – in operations by FACA troops and Russian mercenaries.
+Ethnic and religious minorities have been disproportionately targeted – including attacks, ill-treatment, illegal arrests and detentions – in operations by FACA troops and mercenaries.
 OHCHR has previously implicated proxy forces – who were recruited, trained and armed by FACA and mercenaries – in incidents targeting and punishing Muslim and Fulani communities that may amount to war crimes and crimes against humanity.
-The police have also arbitrarily arrested, illegally detained and tortured members of the Fulani community.
+The police have also arbitrarily arrested, illegally detained and tortured Fulani civilians.

 Government institutions have cracked down on human rights defenders, independent media and the opposition in recent years, with many arrested, harassed by pro-government armed groups or subjected to judicial investigations.
-These authoritarian actions increased throughout 2024, fueling persistent tensions ahead of a key electoral period during 2025.
+These authoritarian actions increased throughout 2024, fueling persistent tensions ahead of the 2025 local and presidential elections.

 RECENT DEVELOPMENTS:

-The UN Security Council-mandated Panel of Experts (PoE) has warned of a spillover effect of the conflict in neighboring Sudan.
-The paramilitary Rapid Support Forces have crossed the border to use CAR territory as a logistical hub and recruit fighters from armed groups, while the Sudanese Armed Forces have launched air raids along the border.
-The PoE also alerted about heightened tensions between local communities and Sudanese refugees, with armed groups infiltrating camps and engaging in forced recruitment, use of child soldiers and attacks based on religious and ethnic grounds.
+UN experts and officials have warned of a spillover effect of the conflict in neighboring Sudan, including heightened tensions between local communities and Sudanese refugees.
+At times armed groups have reportedly infiltrated camps and engaged in forced recruitment, use of child soldiers and attacks based on religious and ethnic grounds.

 ANALYSIS:

-The security situation remains precarious in certain areas amid heightened tensions and recurrent attacks on civilians.
-Although the CPC has weakened and become fragmented over time, combatants continue to pose a threat to civilians.
+The security situation remains precarious in certain areas amid recurrent attacks on civilians.
+Although the CPC has weakened and become fragmented over time, combatants continue to pose a threat to civilians as dissident factions, known as the CPC-F, pursue their own interests and target civilians.
 The cross-border flow of foreign fighters, arms and natural resources contributes to a thriving conflict-economy.
-Wagner operatives have committed human rights abuses and targeted civilians as they maintain and increase their control of mining areas.
+Africa Corps have committed human rights abuses and targeted civilians to maintain and increase their control of mining areas.

 The history of widespread impunity in CAR has fueled cycles of armed conflict and atrocities.
 While there are several mechanisms mandated to deal with international crimes perpetrated in CAR, accountability remains limited with few alleged perpetrators having been arrested, prosecuted or tried for war crimes and crimes against humanity since 2013.